Dear Riponian (both Old & New!)

 The ‘Old Rips’ is a large group of past students and former staff of Ripon Grammar School and Ripon Girls’ High School and membership is FREE.

-You can read our latest alumni news here.
+You can read our previous alumni news magazines here.

 Led by a committee elected annually, our aim is to promote social contact between our members and their families, usually through organised events, and to raise funds for school.
 Membership of the Old Rips ranges from people in their nineties to those fresh out of school!